kvhnuke/MyEtherWalletChromeExtension/README.md

 - The font in the chrome display is thin, thus the period is not visible. (from reddit thread)
 - Would be nice if on quick send it defaulted to the only wallet you have if you have just one created. (from reddit thread)
 - When generating a new wallet, the password is shown in plaintext instead of dots.
 I would rather have them shown as dots, perhaps with a optional ticker to show the plaintext. (from reddit thread)
+- Add "bitaddress.org randomizes the private key generation via mouse movements.
+Myetherwallet doesn't do this.
+Is the random number generation for this safe?
+Is Myetherwallet the only or best option?" to FAQ
+- Add "gas limit is too low error" to FAQ
+- Add this to helpful links: Add this in helpful links: https://www.reddit.com/r/ethereum/comments/46887p/tips_for_recovering_your_presale_password/